pietro-foini/ISI-WFP/packages/TsIP/README.md

 <img src="./images/level3.gif" width="800">

 The TsIP module has the potential to manage dataframes that can have up to 4 levels on axis 1.

-Otherwise, it is also possible to compare the time-series that belong to two equal hierarchical dataframes.
+Furthermore, it is also possible to compare the time-series that belong to two equal hierarchical dataframes.

 <img src="./images/comparison.png" width="800">

+The package also contains a further function to plot the predictions results obtained by a time-series forecasting algorithm.